ligujie123/ligujie123.github.io/_pages/teaching.md

 - "The professor was super kind and communicative.
 PowerPoints and lectures were thorough."
 - "shout out for gujie!!!!
 YOU ARE MY GOD!!!!!!!!!!
 Nice, responsible, patient prof!
 Really care about the student!!"
 - "Always being extremely helpful when I come to your office hours.
 I couldn't thank you enough!
 You're fantastic!"
 - "I wanted to thank you for your exceptional guidance throughout BMGT402.
-Your knowledge and dedication to teaching have made a impact on my personal career goal."
+Your knowledge and dedication to teaching have made an impact on my personal career goal."